FCE Speaking

 • Part 1 lasts for about 2 minutes for each candidate.

-• Test-taker and examiner interaction; no interaction between test-takers.
+• There is a test-taker and examiner interaction; there is no interaction between test-takers.

-• Two to four questions, answers should be kept short (around two sentences).
+• There are usually two to four questions, and your answers should be fairly short (two or three shorter sentences).

-Part 2 is all about your ability to describe pictures and talk about their similarities as well as differences.
-In this part of FCE Speaking there are usually two test-takers — Candidate A and Candidate B. (However, you might sometimes get in a group of two other candidates).
+This part tests your ability to describe pictures, to talk about similarities and differences between the pictures, and to speculate (to guess) about things related to the pictures.
+In this part of FCE Speaking there are usually two test-takers — Candidate A and Candidate B (however, sometimes you might get into a group with two other candidates).
 Candidate A goes first; they get two pictures from the interlocutor and a question they have to answer.
 The question is written on the page with the two pictures.
-The questions can be about how people in the pictures might be feeling, what could be the advantages and disadvantages of the situation in each picture, and so on.
+The question can be about how people in the pictures might be feeling, what could be the advantages and disadvantages of the situation in each picture, and so on.
 See more FCE Speaking Part 2 examples with answers.
-After that Candidate A gets one minute to answer the question.
+After that, Candidate A gets one minute to answer the question.

 After this, it’s time for Candidate B to answer one additional question from the interlocutor.
 This question relates to the same set of pictures.
 It can be either about choosing one of the pictures, like “In which might the people feel more comfortable?” or a more general one relating to the situation, where you don’t have to choose a picture, for example, “Is it better to study alone or with others?”.
 Candidate B has 30 seconds to answer the question.

-After Candidate B has answered, they change roles.
+After Candidate B has answered, they switch roles.
 This time, Candidate B gets two pictures, a question from the examiner, and one minute to answer it.
-After that, Candidate A gets 30 seconds and one related question.
+Then Candidate A gets 30 seconds and one related question.

 One important thing is that answering the question is only part of this task.
 You also have to describe both pictures and compare them.
 Continue reading for a more detailed explanation of each aspect.